Kylie Nolan

-Kylie Nolan (born 27 June 1998) is a Welsh professional footballer who plays as a midfielder for Cheltenham Town of the FA Women's National League South.
+Kylie Nolan (born 27 June 1998) is a Welsh professional footballer who plays as a midfielder for Gwalia United (formerly Cardiff City Ladies) of the FA Women's National League South.

 Nolan was born in Wales and played youth football with Cardiff City Ladies before starting her professional career with Bristol City W.F.C.

 Nolan has won 6 caps for the Wales national team, scoring 1 goal.